Wondering what to do in Cape Town South Africa? Check out 25 fun things to do in Cape Town that don’t involve sharks or parachutes.

-Pro Tip: Purchase vouchers for dinner and a movie at the nearby restaurants listed at the theater and then exchange them for movie tickets at the box office.
-Also, make sure to buy your tickets in advance.
-Seats in the Labia are limited, and popular movies sell out in advance.
+Purchase vouchers for dinner and a movie at the nearby restaurants listed at the theater and then exchange them for movie tickets at the box office.
+Buy your tickets in advance.
+Since seats in the Labia are limited, popular movies sell out in advance.

 Food tours are a great way for tourists to learn the culinary ropes of a city.
 With this in mind, we participated in an eight-hour food tour operated by Cape Town Food & Wine Tours.

 This tour took us around town with stops for coffee, samosas, beer, chocolate, biltong and cheese.
 We also learned about the city’s different neighborhoods while sharing laughs with our tour guide and the other food tour attendees.

 Schedule a food tour early in your visit so that you can get restaurant tips for your time in Cape Town.